Data-Corruption/Intermark/docs/getting-started.md

    cat ~/.ssh/id_ed25519_intermark.pub
    ```

-4. **Create a Content Repository on GitHub**:
+4. **Create a Content Repository on GitHub using the template**:

-   - Go to GitHub and create a new repository for your content.
+   - Create a new Github repository for your content using [this template](https://github.com/Data-Corruption/Intermark-Content).

 5. **Add the Deploy Key to the Repository**: